 All interfaces in the channel group must be the same type and speed.
 The first interface added to the channel group determines the correct type and speed.
-Note that for interfaces that you can configure to use either the RJ-45 or SFP connector, you can include both RJ-45 and SFP interfaces in the same EtherChannel.

 The EtherChannel aggregates the traffic across all the available active interfaces in the channel.
 The interface is selected using a proprietary hash algorithm, based on source or destination MAC addresses, IP addresses, TCP and UDP port numbers and VLAN numbers.

 The device to which you connect the ASA EtherChannel must also support 802.3ad EtherChannels; for example, you can connect to the Catalyst 6500 switch or the Cisco Nexus 7000.

 When the switch is part of a Virtual Switching System (VSS) or Virtual Port Channel (vPC), then you can connect ASA interfaces within the same EtherChannel to separate switches in the VSS/vPC.
 The switch interfaces are members of the same EtherChannel port-channel interface, because the separate switches act like a single switch.